MUHammadUmerHayat/firebase-for-linux/README.md

 Public Folder(write y) ,you will see public named folder in you folder

-in public folder,Replace index.html with your web files
+In public folder,Replace index.html with your web files

             firebase deploy

 Conguratulation,